elasticio/elasticio.github.io/content/_guides/new-mapper.md

 ![New Mapper Sample](/assets/img/integrator-guide/new-mapper/Sample.png)

 ## Summary
 Tab for Step description.
 This is optional, but consider adding detailed descriptions to your Steps.
 This way Flow users won't have to nag you with questions.
+Additionally, there may be Credentials here, and a [passthrough](/getting-started/passthrough-feature.html) switch to turn passthrough on and off for this step.

 ![New Mapper Summary](/assets/img/integrator-guide/new-mapper/Summary.png)